tamarin-prover/tamarin-prover/src/009_advanced-features.md

 multiset rewriting system `R`, if there is no reachable state of the multiset rewriting system `R` with more than one instance of an `f`-fact with the same term as a first argument.
 Injective facts typically arise from modeling databases using linear facts.
-An example of an fact with injective instances, is the `Store`-fact in the following multiset rewriting system.
+An example of a fact with injective instances is the `Store`-fact in the following multiset rewriting system.

 ```
   rule CreateKey: [ Fr(handle), Fr(key) ] --> [ Store(handle, key) ]